(Tap or click to scroll to section)

 Types of Shockwaves: Radial vs. Focused

-Radial shockwaves disperse in a radial (round) pattern, increasing in the diameter and depth as they travel deeper into the soft tissues of the body.
+disperse in a radial (round) pattern, increasing in the diameter and depth as they travel deeper into the soft tissues of the body.
 They are preferred to resolve larger regions of dysfunction in muscles, tendons or ligaments.

 The success of any shockwave therapy treatment directly depends on the knowledge and skill of the therapist, as well as with the quality of shockwave unit being used.

-Focused shockwaves do not disperse, but rather remain in a narrow beam pattern.
+Do not disperse, but rather remain in a narrow beam pattern.
 Focused shockwaves are ideal for small, extremely dense dysfunctions such as chronic tendonitis and heel spurs.
 These shockwaves require extreme skill from the therapist as an incorrect application angle of the shockwave beam could miss the targeted tissues, resulting in a totally ineffective treatment.
 Both have their advantages and disadvantages in treating conditions, to be chosen by the therapist based on the condition being treated.

 How Acoustic Shockwaves Work